Fundamental Orders of Connecticut: History

 In the year 1634, a group of Puritans and others who were dissatisfied with the rate of Anglican reforms sought to establish an ecclesiastical society subject to their own rules and regulations.
+They also wanted to establish a form of government that allowed for more suffrage, which the Massachusetts Bay government did not allow.
+The prospect of Connecticut’s fertility was also a driving force.

 The Massachusetts General Court granted them permission to settle the cities of Windsor, Wethersfield, and Hartford.
 Ownership of the land was called into dispute by the English holders of the Warwick Patent of 1631.
 The Massachusetts General Court established the March Commission to mediate the dispute and named Roger Ludlow as its head.
 The Commission named eight magistrates from the Connecticut towns to implement a legal system.
 The March commission expired in March 1636, after which the settlers continued to self-govern.

 On May 29, 1638, Ludlow wrote to Massachusetts Governor Winthrop that the colonists wanted to "unite ourselves to walk and lie peaceably and lovingly together."
-Ludlow and other principals drafted the Fundamental Orders, which were adopted on January 14, 1639 O.S.
+Additionally, a sermon conducted by Reverend Thomas Hooker on May 31, 1638, was an influential part in making the document.
+During this sermon, Hooker expressed his advocacy for a government that was run by the people and listed the following reasons.

+“(1) that the choice of magistrates belongs unto the people by God’s allowance, (2) the privilege of election must be exercised according to the blessed will and law of God, (3) those who have power to appoint officers and magistrates have also power to set bounds and limitations of the powers and place unto which they call them.”

+On January 14, 1639, a meeting was held by magistrates and committeemen in Hartford to conduct a draft of the Orders.
+These included figures such as Ludlow, John Haynes, John Mason and Thomas Welles, all trying to build upon Hooker's teachings.
+The Orders were fully adopted on January 14, 1639 O.S.
 (January 24, 1639 N.S.) and established Connecticut as a self-ruled colony.
-Major John Mason was a magistrate and is credited with being one of the writers of this document.

 There is no record of the debates or proceedings of the drafting or enactment of the Fundamental Orders.
 It is postulated that the framers wished to remain anonymous because England was watchful and suspicious of this vigorous infant colony; the commission from Massachusetts had expired.
 The orders were transcribed into the official Connecticut Colony records by the colony's secretary Thomas Welles.

 "The men of the three towns were a law only to themselves.
 It is known that they were in earnest for the establishment of a government on broad lines; and it is certain that the ministers and captains, the magistrates and men of affairs, forceful in the settlements from the beginning, were the men who took the lead, guided the discussions, and found the root of the whole matter in the first written declaration of independence in these historical orders."